mongodb/genny/README.md

 which supports the
 [mongo driver spec](https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst).

-There are three basic components in a workload, enabling the specification of arbitrarily complex workloads in a graph of operations.
+There are five basic components in a workload, enabling the specification of arbitrarily complex workloads in a graph of operations.
 1. Operations: These are basic operations, such as a find_one.
 These